Monday, March 18, 2013

 “War and Peace”: From Literature to Subaltern History

 Tolstoy was not merely critical of the manner in which historians write political history selectively.
 He denounced the practice of traditional history writing and described it as selective chronicling of political and military events from the view point of political establishments.
 He came heavily on such great historians as Gibbon and Buckle and dismissed their histories as empty and devoid of all meaning.
 According to him they were sweeping and rambling narratives from which were removed all that was human.
 He was also not very happy with Hegel’s view of history.
 He had read Hegel, but was not impressed by his idea of Directional History where flow of history moves relentlessly irrespective of the human beings that participate in it.
-He especially despised the idea of movement towards a predetermined and preordained goal or objective.
+He despised the idea of movement towards a predetermined and preordained goal or objective.
 He felt that such an idea would preempt human beings and would leave no volition to them in their universe.
 As an artist he viewed freedom of human beings in different situations as central to life and human drama, and hence he was not enthused by Hegel’s project.
+And yet like Hegel and Marx he too believed in some arcane law that governed unfolding of history irrespective of historical players; but he could not precisely articulate it.

 Tolstoy believed that the existing practice and art of writing history missed many dimensions of human motivation and creative activity.
 An ideal history to him was a larger history of Man who negotiates his universe in all its creative aspects, social, economic, aesthetic, artistic, and literary.
 Tolstoy was looking for a much larger, grander and livelier narrative.
 He wanted a history, kicking and bustling with innate human activity, of which war and political maneuvering was merely an outer, if rabid, manifestation.

-He also believed that history was not made by the so called great heroes.
+More than heroes and emperors he was fascinated by the common man who continues his life in all its complexity.
+He believed that history was not made by emperors and the so called great heroes.
 It was made, according to him, by common man who lives his life courageously despite all the turbulence he finds himself in.
 The common man, the ordinary man at work and in his own home, was thus the hero of Tolstoy’s history.
 He rejected all versions of history in which this ordinary man, who is evolving spiritually, is absent.

 The Art, Vision and Aesthetics of “The War and Peace”

 Tolstoy’s “War and Peace” contains several pages of moving descriptions of events that occur on battlefields.
 There are passages and pages that do not merely make scenes alive in the minds of the readers but radiate pure light of human wisdom.
 Tolstoy works with words and phrases to carve out rare sculptures that shall live as long as human race lasts.
 Many critics, however, detested Tolstoy’s commentaries on history that are sprinkled throughout the novel.
 Turgenev and Flaubert, Tolstoy’s contemporaries, adored “War and Peace” but felt that serious references to history and commentaries jarred on the literary achievements.
-On the other hand, most of the historians regarded Tolstoy as an amateur and a dabbler and dismissed his views of history as his passing views in literature.
+It is this dazzling vision and great aesthetics that made readers, especially historians and social scientists neglect Tolstoy's philosophy of history!
+They regarded Tolstoy as an amateur and a dabbler and dismissed his views of history as his passing views in literature.

 Tolstoy’s Fragmented Vision: Aesthetics of art and Ascetics of Spiritualism

 Despite his great literary talent and ability, Tolstoy is more known as a philosopher of divinity, simplicity and ascetics.
-However, when it comes to his views on history he is, unfortunately, simply dismissed.
+And hence perhaps, when it comes to his views on history he is, unfortunately, simply dismissed.
 This is mainly because Tolstoy’s enduring reputation was founded more on his later works such as “What is Art?”, “Confessions” and his later literary works such as “Resurrection” etc. Not that his better works such as “War and Peace” and “Anna Karenina” are not acknowledged.
 They are regarded as his masterpieces; however, rarely is an attempt made to reconcile the earlier masterpieces with the later day literature that is written in the language of a high priest, a teacher of humanity and a quaint spiritual leader.
-Thus when one comes to Tolstoy’s philosophy or thought it is generally his later works that are cited and the brilliance and the vision of his earlier works such as “War and Peace” or ‘Anna Karenina” often go unnoticed.
-Unless, therefore, one understands evolution of Tolstoy from an aesthete to a saintly preacher of humanity, it is difficult to understand the continuing presence of the two opposite movements in his mind.
+When it comes to Tolstoy's art, his earlier works such as "War and Peace" and "Anna Karenina are often cited without referring ever to his philosophy of history!
+And when it comes to Tolstoy's philosophy or thought, it is generally his later works that are cited.
+Unless, therefore, one understands evolution of Tolstoy from an aesthete and a philosopher of history to a saintly preacher of humanity, it is difficult to understand the continuing presence of the two opposite movements in his mind.
+In absence of such an attempt of tracing his thought and philosophy, his musings and critique of history and history writing went largely unnoticed; and when it was noticed it was dismissed as jarring on novel's aesthetics and natural flow.

 Tolstoy’s Contribution to Subaltern History